5 Ways Parents Can Set Their Kids up for Success

 When preparing to look into payment options for college or other post-secondary education options like a trade school, you’ll want to help your child complete the Free Application for Federal Student Aid (FAFSA) to see which grants or funding your child may qualify for.
 Know the difference between grants and loans ahead of time.

 Be on the lookout for scholarships.
-Neighborhoods, communities, sports organizations, and youth groups are just a few of the types of organizations that typically offer scholarships.
+Neighborhoods, communities, sports organizations like youth lacrosse or soccer, and youth groups are just a few of the types of organizations that typically offer scholarships.

 There are many different options for paying for college.
 Although the option of taking out a personal loan is always on the table, this is typically the last choice for parents and their children alike.